CollectionBuilder/collectionbuilder.github.io/_posts/2023-11-21-cb-classroom-kate-thornhill.md

 With the goal of building thematic digital collections as researchers, students learn digital methodologies focusing on the technical, legal, ethical, and social aspects of working with humanities research data throughout its curation lifecycle.
 This includes hands-on experience finding, assessing, organizing, and reformatting data; creating and remediating descriptive metadata; evaluating and determining copyright and licensing; writing a data management plan using the standards set by the National Endowment for the Humanities, and sharing thematic research digital collections using GitHub and the open-source platform CollectionBuilder.

-<p class="box-success">If you are interested in seeing what the Humanities Research Data Management course entails, check it out on <a href="https://lor.instructure.com/resources/2dae3ab5b91147c4a2590bc09cc05542" target="_blank">Canvas Commons</a> and <a href="https://github.com/LIB410-Spring2023" target="_blank">student research collections on GitHub</a>.</p>
+<p class="box-success">If you are interested in seeing what the Humanities Research Data Management course entails, check it out on <a href="https://lor.instructure.com/resources/2dae3ab5b91147c4a2590bc09cc05542" >Canvas Commons</a> and <a href="https://github.com/LIB410-Spring2023" >student research collections on GitHub</a>.</p>

 ### 2. Why did you decide to integrate CollectionBuilder into the course?